IBM Cloud Docs

 How is VRA delivered?

-You obtain a VRA by ordering a network gateway.
-This streamlined process allows you to choose a data center and a suitable VRA server, as well specify whether you want to deploy an HA pair of VRAs.
+You can obtain a VRA by ordering a network gateway.
+You can choose a data center and a suitable VRA server, as well to specify whether you want to deploy an HA pair of VRAs.
 Servers, operating systems, and the gateway appliance fixture are all provisioned automatically.
 When the provisioning is complete, you can use the gateway appliance interface to route VLANs through the VRA.
 You can configure your VRA server directly by using SSH (Secure Shell) with the passwords that are provided in the Hardware Details section of the IBM Cloud console.

 Is my password safe?